vivescere/puck/README.md

 # Puck
-An automatic wallpaper & theme changer for i3
+An automatic wallpaper, i3bar and dmenu theme changer for i3.

+Some screenshots are available [here](http://imgur.com/a/ojPkx).

-## Installation
+## Requirements
 You will need pillow, python and pip.
 Then, execute `pip install colorthief`.

 ## Usage